stanfordpython/course-reader/1-python-basics.md

 * `a < b > c` means `(a < b) and (b > c)`
 * `a == b > c != d` means `(a == b) and (b > c) and (c != d)`

 Many of the above examples that involve chaining operators can be confusing to read, so you should try to avoid them when possible.
 For example, it's probably cleaner to write `(a < b) and (b > c)` instead of `a < b > c`.
-When in doubt, just use your best judgement!

 Here are some examples of comparing numbers in Python: